Russia evacuating embassy in Ukraine as crisis escalates | Law-Order

 These were just the latest in a series of signs of escalating tensions.
 Kyiv recalled its ambassador to Russia and considered breaking all diplomatic ties with Moscow; dozens of nations further squeezed Russian oligarchs and banks out of international markets; Germany halted a lucrative pipeline deal; the U.S. repositioned additional troops to NATO's eastern flank bordering Russia; and the top U.S. diplomat canceled a meeting with his Russian counterpart.

-In Ukraine's east, where an eight-year conflict between Russia-backed rebels and Ukrainian forces has killed nearly 14,000 people, violence also spiked again.
-One Ukrainian soldier was killed and six more sustained injuries after shelling by the rebels, Ukrainian military said.
-Separatist officials reported several explosions on their territory overnight and three civilian deaths.

-In St. Petersburg, meanwhile, several hundred people reportedly staged a rally in support of the self-proclaimed Donetsk and Luhansk republics in Ukraine's east, while Russia celebrated Defender of the Fatherland Day, a holiday that remembers the country's veterans and often sees shows of patriotism.
+In St. Petersburg, meanwhile, several hundred people reportedly staged a rally in support of the self-proclaimed Donetsk and Luhansk republics in Ukraine's east, while Russia celebrated Defender of the Fatherland Day, which celebrates the country's veterans and active servicemen and often sees shows of patriotism.

 After weeks of rising tensions, Putin took a series of steps this week that dramatically raised the stakes.
 First, he recognized the independence of those separatist regions.
 Then, he said that recognition extends even to the large parts of the territories now held by Ukrainian forces, including the major Azov Sea port of Mariupol.